petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 - more completed orders than stock allows
 - negative inventory
-- all requests completed despite insufficient stock
+- all requests complete despite insufficient stock
 - result timeline shows only one successful order instead of aggregate behavior

 ### Hot product contention